-Long Beach criminal lawyer Matthew Kaestner has practiced criminal law in Long Beach for over 34 years including during the aftermath of the Northridge earthquake and the terrorist attacks of September 11, 2001.
+Long Beach criminal lawyer Matthew Kaestner has practiced criminal law in Long Beach for over 35 years including during the aftermath of the Rodney King unrest, the Northridge earthquake and the terrorist attacks of September 11, 2001.
 None of these tragedies have come close to the devastating toll the coronavirus, Covid-19, has taken on the California judicial system.

-To follow is a brief outline of what has happened in the Long Beach, Los Angeles, and surrounding courts because of Covid-19 and where things stand as of April 2020.
+To follow is a brief outline of what has happened in the Long Beach, Los Angeles, and surrounding courts because of Covid-19 and where things stand as of August 2021.

 The presiding judge invoked the authority of California Government Code section 68115 that authorizes the presiding judge "When war, an act of terrorism, public unrest or calamity, epidemic, natural disaster, or other substantial risk to the health and welfare of court personnel or the public...[to] order" the extension of speedy preliminary and speedy trial rights of persons charged with crimes.

-On March 23, 2020 the Chief Justice of the California Supreme Court, Tani G. Cantil-Sakauye, issued an order suspending all jury trials for sixty (60) days.
-The time to hold a criminal trial in a criminal case was extended for 60 days as well.
+On March 23, 2020 the Chief Justice of the California Supreme Court, Tani G. Cantil-Sakauye, issued an order suspending all jury trials statewide for sixty (60) days.
 The Chief Justice also authorized the State's Superior Courts to issue further orders that could take effect immediately.

-On March 23, 2020, the Los Angeles Superior Court presiding Judge issued further orders that limited access to courthouses and proceedings to judicial officers and staff, attorneys, parties, witnesses and members of the news media only.
-Social distancing of at least six (6) feet was also ordered.
+On March 23, 2020, the Los Angeles presiding Judge Brazile issued further orders that limited access to courthouses and proceedings to: judicial officers and staff, attorneys, parties, witnesses and members of the news media only.
+Social distancing of at least six (6) feet and masking was also ordered.

 On the issue of bail on criminal cases, on April 6, 2020, the California Judicial Council released a statewide Emergency Bail Schedule that set $0 bail for most misdemeanors and lower-level felony offenses.
-However, bail is set for serious felonies, domestic violence, firearms offenses, DUI, looting and a few other offenses at the normally scheduled amount.
-Bail for all misdemeanor probation violations is also $0.
+However, bail is still set for serious felonies, domestic violence, firearms offenses, DUI, looting and a few other offenses at the normally scheduled amount.
 Judges are, of course, free to use their best judgement in setting bail and are not bound by the bail schedule.
-The new L.A.
-District Attorney George Gascon, who took office on December 7, 2020, has directed that bail should be used only when necessary and adjusted based upon an a charged person’s ability to pay.

 Long Beach criminal attorney Matthew Kaestner is available to take your call during this difficult time.
-He can be reached directly at 562-688-3445.
-If necessary, attorney Kaestner will sport his N95 mask and represent your interests in the Long Beach or surrounding L.A. and Orange County Courts.
+He can be reached directly at 562-437-0200.
+Attorney Kaestner is vaccinated, masked and ready to go to Court to represent your interests in the Long Beach or surrounding L.A. and Orange County Courts.
 Oftentimes, he can appear while you stay home and away from courthouse crowds.
 Stay safe.